 It’s your body and you know it better than anyone.
 Listen to your inner voice and trust yourself.
 Be ready for bumps in the road, but trust your ability to navigate any obstacles that arise by drawing on your knowledge and emotional depth.

-When a mother is informed, respected and empowered then the birth experience that follows may not perfect, but it will be hers.
+When you are informed, respected and empowered then the birth experience that follows may not perfect, but it will be yours.
 There is a freedom to be found in releasing the idea of meeting every single expectation and instead embracing the beauty of the moment – your moment.

 If you are looking for more information on planning for birth, check out our Birth Choices booklet.
 It is filled with information to help you find a great birth team and communicate your desires for birth.